Story at a glance:

 Precast allows flexibility for expanding and modifying existing buildings.
 With Fabcon’s precast concrete panels, you can do everything from add a pedestrian door to remove 75% of a wall.
 Precast concrete walls can be designed to be reused for future building expansions.

-“Fabcon can establish a larger completed footprint in a shorter amount of time,” said George Miks, director of engineering, in a previous article for gb&d.
+“Fabcon can establish a larger completed footprint in a shorter amount of time,” George Miks, director of engineering at Fabcon, told gb&d in a previous article.
 “If you think of a masonry wall, what they send out to the site are a bunch of blocks that have to be assembled and constructed out in the field.”
 When Fabcon sends panels to the job site, the pieces are ready to install.

 As a result, some companies are able to open their doors for business months in advance, Miks says, which is much faster than construction methods like block or stud frame.
 If things go smoothly out in the field, Fabcon can install 20 to 30 eight-foot panels in a day.